thatdeep/compression_neuralink/README.md

 Overall it's good to have BWT in the arsenal, but it's better to analyze at every point of a pipeline how it changes data statistics (especially conditional ones) and where we can exploit it.
 Also, sloppy and non-optimized code is already backfiring (I want `eval.sh` to take ten-ish seconds again).
 Think about how you can compress multiple passes over a data in bwt.c and lots of extra memory created.

 **P.S.** ran experiments 3.2 and 3.3 with logging duplicated characters frequencies before and after bwt for initial data (3.2) and for diffs data (3.3).
 Duplicates are rare (like, 5-10k), and bwt doesnt make it look better.
 Wonder if it will cause any improvements in this challenge at all.
 MFE encoding might change things but I doubt it a bit at this point.
-I think I should return to an idea of expanding entropy coder dictionary through adding ocnditional probabilities (bigram alphabet).
+I think I should return to an idea of expanding entropy coder dictionary through adding conditional probabilities (bigram alphabet).
 I think about doing same top-k probable bigrams selection, and filling rest of symbols with my usual diff table.
 This will lead to controllable table size (top-k from bigrams and up-to-256 from single diff multipliers).

+### Experiment 4.1

+Back to roots.
+Lets meditate at our data again.
+10b of unique values coded into 16b words.
+Is there anymore redundancy (combinations of 10b codes meaning some low-bit code??).
+At least at this stage we can hardcode all 1024 values into our source code to not even bother wasting space in compressed files.
+Fine, now basically we have alphabet of 1024 symbols.
+Interestingly, all negative values, except exactly one -24568, have their symmetric pairs in a form value, -(value+1), example: -32, 31.
+Guess it better to actually consider 24567 as existing symbol anyway, though it isnt presentetd at all in public data.
+With this in mind, lets start straightforward and entropy code all codes (as we could have done anyway with original data) and see raw entropy coder performance on a data alone.

+**Process** Straightforward coding from values into numbers in [0..1023] range, then applying tANS entropy coder to data.
+Decode is same simple tANS decoder, following by table values from codes decoding.

+**Result** 2.41 compression rate.
+Thats how bad raw unique values are.
+Good news is that pipeline is cleanest and simpliest of all before.

+**Notes** values themselves have more structure.
+See, forgetting about signs, there are only 512 uniques (we can add 1 to negatives and take abs then, they will be sent to tieir positive counterpart).
+Moreover, signs themselves structured in a way that sign changes are quite rate.
+Thus, we can code sign changes instead of signs then apply entropy encoder (or RLE?) to this sequence as well to compress it.
+This leads to

+### Experiment 4.2

+This time I decouple signs from data values, effectively reducing alphabet 2 times, and have a compressable representations of sign changes.

+**Process:** Initially, data sign is positive.
+When reading values, decouple each value into a sign change bit and its positive pair member.
+Thus, obtaining text from alphabet [0..511] and binary string of 0's and 1's for sign changes.
+Then directly encode them separately with entropy encoders.
+Decoding is straightforward, decode value codes and sign changes, then decode back values according to sign change bits.

+**Result** 2.58 compression ratio.
+Getting closer to my previous diff-based experiments.
+It seems that decoupling structured parts of data works well, even if data itself is just a bunch of codes that are resembling initial values a bit (same linear order at least).

+**Notes** What I am thinking of now, is can we extract enough structure from code diffs if codes inherited linear order of intial data?
+Remember, in original datapoints we basically explicitly jumped around artificially placed mul64 spaces and residuals that were a result of 10b/16b coding.
+Would be great to beat top compression rate using much simplier codes diffs (they are basically natural numbers).